 Our team will reach the homestay, get fresh, eat tasty food, leave off extra luggage to start this weekend trek.
 The trails starts from Hattihole Junction which is famous for tasty traditional sambar rice and pickle.
 After about 8kms of a bumpy and adventurous ride, you walk along the jeep trail for about 3kms.
 The trail is pretty dense, with a variety of flora alongside the path.
 You will see numerous coffee plantations, natural streams (depends on the rain) and local houses along the trail.

 Moving further up, you will get the first view of the Kotte Betta valley.
+Don't forget to make the most of the moments as these memories will be the memories one will cherish lifetime.

 On one hand you will see a scene that is irresistible, the thick green wilderness of Mandalpatti and on the other side you will see beautiful meadows making way to the hill.
 The birdwatchers can also spot different species of birds here.